Sarah Naneix

 France

 Sarah Naneix is a dual degree student at Sciences Po Aix-en-Provence and at the Faculty of Law of Aix-en-Provence (France).
 She was a Program Officer from October 2025 to February 2026 at Parliamentarians for Nuclear Non-Proliferation and Disarmament (PNND) in Prague.
 This internship gave her the opportunity to represent the World Federalist Movement at the United Nations Headquarters in New York, to attend the 24th session of the Assembly of the State Parties to the International Criminal Court in The Hague and to follow the preliminary negotiations of the Crimes Against Humanity Treaty at the U.N. in New York.
-Later on, as part of her university curriculum, Sarah joined GICJ as an in-office intern.
+Later on Sarah joined GICJ as an intern, according to an agreement with her university as part of her academic curriculum.
 Throughout the four months of her internship, she hopes to gain practical human rights advocacy experience and to be trained in the workings of NGOs involvement at the Human Rights Council.
 In September, she will start her master’s degree in Geostrategy & International Security while preparing the national exam for France’s School of Judges.

 Sarah.jpeg